Tartessian language: Classification

-Tartessian is generally left unclassified for lack of data or proposed to be a language isolate for lack of connections to the Indo-European languages.
-Some Tartessian names have been interpreted as Indo-European, more specifically as Celtic.
-However, the language as a whole remains inexplicable from the Celtic or Indo-European point of view; the structure of Tartessian syllables appears to be incompatible with Celtic or even Indo-European phonetics and more compatible with Iberian or Basque; some scholars consider that all Celtic elements are borrowings.
+Although some Tartessian anthroponyms have been interpreted as Celtic, the language as a whole remains undeciphered.
+Since 2009, John T. Koch has argued that Tartessian is a Celtic language and that the inscriptions can be translated as such, while others, such as Terrence Kaufman, have regarded a Celtic affiliation as possible.
+However, this proposal has not been widely accepted, and some scholars consider that all Celtic elements are borrowings and that Tartessian is a language isolate.

-Since 2009, John T. Koch has argued that Tartessian is a Celtic language and that the texts can be translated.
-However, some others, such as Terrence Kaufman, have taken the view that Tartessian may be a Celtic language, but as of 2020 this proposal had not been widely accepted by linguists.
-The academic consensus regarding the classification of Tartessian as a Celtic language was summarized by de Hoz in 2019:
+The academic consensus regarding the classification of Tartessian was summarized by de Hoz in 2019:

 J. Koch’s recent proposal that the south-western inscriptions should be deciphered as Celtic has had considerable impact, above all in archaeological circles.
 However, the almost unanimous opinion of scholars in the field of Palaeohispanic studies is that, despite the author’s indisputable academic standing, this is a case of a false decipherment based on texts that have not been sufficiently refined, his acceptance of a wide range of unjustified variations, and on purely chance similarities that cannot be reduced to a system; these deficiencies give rise to translations lacking in parallels in the recorded epigraphic usage.